majorsilence/My-FyiReporting/Readme.txt

 * Pass report path to RdlDesigner.exe when executing and have it open the report
 * Can shrink on horizontal space if row is suppressed
 * Merge patches from fyiReporting forum
+* Create a user control in the designer executable that other application can use